Finn Ryan, Scott Pauli, Pitch Interactive, Wisconsin Educational Communications Board

 Teaching Tips | Science | Pedagogy |

-- The datasets used in this visualization are very specifically about Wisconsin.
-It may be difficult for teachers in other states to draw useful lessons from it.
-Not only the idea of ice cover days but also the specific local culture and economic impacts may be a foreign concept to some students.
-Nonetheless, it might be useful as a case study of the effects of climate change on the Earth system.
+- The datasets used in this visualization are specifically about Wisconsin, but the lesson can be applied to any region with ice-covered lakes.
+Furthermore, it might be useful as a case study of the effects of climate change on the Earth system.

 About the Science